CHB61/flutter_selectable_list/README.md

 ## Features
 - <b>*SelectableList*</b> - a customizable ListView
   - Single and multi select constructors
-  - Default search header
-  - Async callbacks
+  - Supports search and pagination with async callbacks
 - <b>*SelectableListController*</b> - a `ChangeNotifier` that controls the `SelectableList`.
   - Easily maintain the list of selected items from anywhere
-- <b>*SelectableListAnchor*</b> - a FormField builder widget that opens the `SelectableList` in a pop-up widget
+- <b>*SelectableListAnchor*</b> - a FormField builder widget that opens the `SelectableList` in a modal widget
   - Choose to open either a BottomSheet, Dialog, Dropdown, or SideSheet
-  - Coming soon: choose to open modal or persistent
+  - Coming soon: choose to open modal or persistent (overlay)

 ## Usage

 ### SelectableList
-A customizable ListView that listens to a `SelectableListController`.
+A `CustomScrollView` that listens to a `SelectableListController`.
 Instantiated with either a `single` or `multi` constructor.
 By default, the items are shown as a list of vertically scrollable CheckboxListTiles.

 #### <b>Search</b>
 *Basic Search:*

-The simplest way to search the contents of your list is to enable the default search header with `showDefaultHeader: true` and `searchable: true`.
+The simplest way to search the contents of your list is to enable the default search header with `showDefaultHeader: true` and `showSearchField: true`.
 This provides a TextField that will filter the list as the user types.

 *Async Search:*